 Please refer to your respective national educational board to enquire about the validity of a certificate delivered by edX.

 Each course of the International Law MicroMasters is worth five (5) credits in the Advanced Master in International Law offered by Louvain University (UCLouvain) on its main campus at Louvain-la-Neuve, in Belgium.
 The Advanced Master is a one-year (60 credits) postgraduate degree.
-As the MicroMasters program is made of four MOOCs, you can thus earn up to 20 credits and value those credits as part of the UCLouvain Advanced Master in International Law.
+As the MicroMasters program is made of five MOOCs, you can thus earn up to 25 credits and value those credits as part of the UCLouvain Advanced Master in International Law.
 The remaining 40 credits are made of a Master thesis (15 credits) and the following five courses (25 credits in total):

-- International Disputes Settlement (5 credits)
+- International Disputes Settlement (Q2 - 5 credits)

 The academic year begins mid-September and ends with June of the following year.
 Exams take place in January and June, respectively for the courses of the Fall or Spring semester.
 Failed exams can be retaken between mid-August and mid-September.